rdowd003/capstone1/README.md

 **1. Generating train & test splits**

-  i)   Reserving last fourth of patients - better for 'new patient' model, worse predictive ability (lower R^2)
+  i)  Training model with roughly top 75% of data, leaving data from 10 patients as unseen test data  - better for a 'new patient' model, worse predictive ability (lower R^2)

-  ii)  Randomizing train/test subsets - not useful for a 'new patient' model

- iii) Training model with top 75% of data for each patient - 'Established patient model'
+ ii) Training model with top 75% of data of each patient, last 25% for unseen test data - 'Established patient model'

 **2. Model Results**